semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 With this article, I just started to scratch the surface of Elasticsearch's possibilities concerning full-text search.

-In the next article, I would like to talk about tree-like document structure, scoring (because there is several way for scoring to be calculated).
+In the next article, I would like to talk about tree-like document structures, scoring (because there are several way for scoring to be calculated).
 Also, I think I will introduce you to scripting with MVEL and other languages that can be used to perform scripting with Elasticsearch.